 If both parties are not in agreement, then you cannot do a cheap and easy uncontested divorce.
 Any other way you file for divorce is called contested, since there is no agreement at the time of filing.
 In a contested divorce, you file a document called a Complaint asking for whatever relief you desire such as being awarded custody, the house, or other such marital property or debts.

 Family law firms in Guntersville, Boaz, or anywhere else in Marshall County, Alabama sometimes charge a flat fee when they can predict the number of hours they will have to work.
 That is how our Albertville divorce lawyer is able to charge a low flat fee for uncontested divorces.
-We charge the flat fee in order to prepare the paperwork and file it if you return it to us properly signed and executed.
+Our divorce attorney in Albertville charges the flat fee in order to prepare the paperwork and file it if you return it to us properly signed and executed.
 That way we know the work to be performed and can charge a flat fee and not have to charge by the hour.

 The City of Albertville is in Marshall County, Alabama.
 The county seat of Marshall County is Guntersville with a courthouse annex in downtown Albertville.
-If you reside in Guntersville, Albertville, Arab, Boaz, Grant, Joppa, or Union Grove then your divorce will likely be filed in the Circuit Court of Marshall County, Alabama.
+If you need a divorce attorney in Oneonta, Arab, Boaz, Grant, Joppa, or Union Grove then your divorce will likely be filed in the Circuit Court of Marshall County, Alabama.
 If you retain us to file your uncontested divorce, then our Albertville divorce lawyer will ensure that you get your divorce decree as fast as possible.

 If it’s not an uncontested divorce, for divorce is called a contested divorce.
 This is where you file a divorce without any agreement being reached and have your spouse served with the Complaint.
 Once they are officially served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.